yochaigal/cairn/adventures/conversions/the-sky-blind-spire.md

 ### Skeletal Dire Pelican (possessed)
 15 HP, 2 Armor, 15 STR, 15 DEX, 3 WIL, Beak (d10)
-- Swallow Whole on Critical Damage to end up in rotting entrails barely held in by ribs.
+- Swallow Whole on _critical damage_ to end up in rotting entrails barely held in by ribs.
 - Stomach has d4-1 more skeletons inside already.
 Reforms if bones are not separated.

 ### Ricalu Thieves